 Budget – Start here.

-OK so coming up with a travel budget not necessarily a way to finance world travel however it is a necessary first step.
+OK so coming up with a travel budget is not necessarily a way to finance world travel however it is a necessary first step.
 Setting a budget for your trip is a way to determine how much money you need to save or have coming in while away.
 Look at the countries you are considering travelling to and find out an average daily allowance for each.
 Searching the Internet will reveal several sites to assist with this.
-Start a spreadsheet and populate it with everywhere you anticipate and want to go.
-You will quickly notice that time spent in places like Western Europe and North America will cost a lot more than Asia, and Central America.
+Start a spreadsheet and populate it everywhere you anticipate and want to go.
+You will quickly notice that time spent in places like Western Europe and North America will cost a lot more than in Asia, and Central America.
 Going beyond your budget in the more expensive places will be balanced out by the cheaper places, pending the duration spent in each.

 For example, let’s say you come up with an average of $50/day for your daily budget.
 This works out to $9,125 for 6 months of backpacking around the world.
 Most people will say that there is no way that I can save that kind of money to travel.
 Really?
 No way?
 I’m not saying it will be easy, but I am saying it is achievable.
 How exactly?
 Read on.